agronholm/apscheduler/docs/userguide.rst

         scheduler.subscribe(listener, {JobAcquired, JobReleased})

-This example subscribes to the :class:`~JobAcquired` and :class:`~JobAcquired` event types.
+This example subscribes to the :class:`~JobAcquired` and :class:`~JobReleased` event types.
 The callback will receive an event of either type, and prints the name of the class of the received event.

 Asynchronous schedulers and workers support both synchronous and asynchronous callbacks,